Xammie/mailbook/README.md

 ## Usage

-Before you can view transactional emails in the mailbook you have to register them.
+The install command will create a route file named `routes/mailbook.php`.
+In this file you can register your emails.

 ```php
 // This will use dependency injection if your mailable has parameters